-- Employ employee organization, scheduling, and labor management controls.
+- Evaluate employee organization, scheduling, and labor management controls.

 - Identify the primary purpose of labor control.

-- Discuss the difference between variable-cost personnel and fixed-cost personnel.
+- Compare and contrast variable-cost and fixed-cost personnel.

-- Discuss the difference between standard and actual labor costs.
+- Compare and contrast standard and actual labor costs.

 - Calculate prime cost and prime cost percentage.